 Aug.
 14, 2018 UPDATE: The numbers keep climbing.
-The CDC now says that 436 have become ill from a bacteria linked to salads sold at McDonald's.
+The CDC now says that 436 have become ill from a parasite linked to salads sold at McDonald's.
 While the cases still come from the same 15 states, the number of hospitalizations have grown to 20 from 11 just three weeks ago.

 Aug.
 3, 2018 UPDATE: The CDC has again revised its number of people who have been contaminated from salads at McDonald's to nearly 400.
 As of noon on Thursday, the number of confirmed cases stands at 394.
 And the number could go up.
 The agency says on its website that "Illnesses that began after June 21, 2018 might not have been reported yet due to the time it takes between when a person becomes ill and when the illness is reported."